 What Happens When You Pull A Muscle?

-Here at Capitol Physical Therapy in Washington DC, we’re well versed in the nuances of sports medicine physical therapy.
+Here at Capitol Physical Therapy, we’re well versed in the nuances of sports medicine physical therapy.

 Depending on your injury, we may recommend heat and cold therapy, dry needling, or other physical therapy techniques to get you back on your feet.